GoDaddy’s hidden charges and lack of user-friendliness make it a inferior choice

 Let’s talk about what’s currently happening to people worldwide who use GoDaddy and why you should never use it at all.

-Just a warning though, this isn’t the only GoDaddy website review that will tell you never to sign-up with them.
+Just a warning though, this isn’t the only GoDaddy website builder review that will tell you to never sign up with them.

-GoDaddy brags about their cheap services when in reality they’re overpriced!
+GoDaddy brags about their cheap services (including their free plan and free domain) when in reality they’re overpriced!

 That’s false advertising right there.

 GoDaddy promotes prices that are only applicable for the first year.
 Once you’ve registered, they’ll lock you in for more expensive renewal prices and charge you for things that you don’t need to pay for.

 But of course, for non-technical people who have zero knowledge about building a website, how would they know better?

 Here are three required GoDaddy payments that are absolutely free in most website builders: